iPhone Developer Training - In 3 days from 0 to AppStore

 After an introduction that covers some of the impressive statistics and colorful history surrounding Apple's iOS Device family, we spend most of the morning getting to know the main elements of Objective-C, the programming language at the heart of every iPhone and iPad app.

 At the same time we are also making our first steps with XCode, the development environment for iPhone app design & coding.
-Our curriculum has been redesigned from the ground up to focus exclusively on XCode 4, the completely overhauled visual development environment released by Apple in 2011 and that is now the only supported development platforms for iOS4, iOS5 and iOS6 (iPhone 5) development.
+Our curriculum has been redesigned from the ground up to focus exclusively on XCode 7, the completely overhauled visual development environment released by Apple in 2016 and that is now the only supported development platforms for iOS development.

 While we are getting familiar with the with core concepts such as how to declare and implement a class in Objective-C, we immediately put the lessons into practise using XCode.